-Social media platforms plays a significant role in shaping contemporary political discourse, particularly among younger demographics.
-Over the last ten years, scholar have increasingly focused on how platforms such as Twitter, Instagram and TikTok mediates political participation, affect civil engagement, and influence the circulation of information and misinformation (Brown, 2018; Lee 2021).
-While early research often framed social media as inherently democratising, more recent studies have taken a more critical view, emphasizing issues of algorithmic bias, platform governance, and unequal visibility.
+Social media platforms play a significant role in shaping contemporary political discourse, particularly among younger demographic groups.
+Over the last 10 years, scholars have increasingly focused on how platforms such as Twitter, Instagram, and TikTok mediate political participation, affect civic engagement, and influence the circulation of information and misinformation (Brown, 2018; Lee, 2021).
+While early research often framed social media as inherently democratizing, more recent studies have taken a more critical view, emphasizing issues of algorithmic bias, platform governance, and unequal visibility.

-One reocurring problem in the literature concerns the definition of political participation itself.
-Some authors limit the term to formal activities such as voting, petitioning or party membership, whereas others adopt a broader understanding that includes expressive practices, such as sharing posts, commenting, or ‘liking’ political content.
-This lack of definitional clarity makes comparisons across studies difficult and, in some cases, results in contradictory findings being presented as complmentary (Smith and Jones, 2020).
+One recurring problem in the literature concerns the definition of political participation.
+Some authors limit the term to formal activities, such as voting, petitioning, or party membership, whereas others adopt a broader understanding that includes expressive practices, such as sharing posts, commenting, or “liking” political content.
+This lack of definitional clarity makes comparisons across studies difficult and, in some cases, leads to contradictory findings being presented as complementary (Smith & Jones, 2020).

-Methodological consistency further complicates the field.
-Quantitative studies frequently rely on platform-provided metrics which are treated as neutral indicators of engagement, despite growing evidence that these metrics are shaped by opaque algorithms and commercial incentives.
-Quantitative research, on the other hand, often draws on relatively small samples, but then generalises its findings to national or even global contexts without sufficient justification.
-As Miller (2018) argues, “the scale of digital data does not in itself guarantee analytical rigour”.
+Methodological inconsistency further complicates the field.
+Quantitative studies frequently rely on platform-provided metrics, which are treated as neutral indicators of engagement, despite growing evidence that these metrics are shaped by opaque algorithms and commercial incentives.
+Quantitative research, on the other hand, often draws on relatively small samples and then generalizes its findings to national or even global contexts without sufficient justification.
+As Miller (2018) argues, “the scale of digital data does not in itself guarantee analytical rigour.”

-In addition, there is a tendency for studies to focus disproportionally on Anglo-American contexts, particularly the US, and to a lesser extend, the United Kingdom.
-Although social media usage is widespread on a global scale, research produced from non-English speaking regions remains under-represented in major journals.
-When such studies are are cited, the are sometimes treated as illustrative cases rather than as theoretically generative in their own right.
+In addition, there is a tendency for studies to focus disproportionately on Anglo-American contexts, particularly the United States, and to a lesser extent, the United Kingdom.
+Although social media usage is widespread globally, research from non-English speaking regions remains underrepresented in major journals.
+When such studies are cited, they are sometimes treated as illustrative case studies rather than as theoretically generative in their own right.
 This practice reinforces existing hierarchies of knowledge production, even as scholars claim to challenge them.

-Despite these critiques, many researchers continues to argue that social media lower the barriers to political participation, especially for social groups that have historically been marginalised from formal political institutions.
-Young people, tribal minorities and individuals with limited access to traditional media are frequently identified as primary beneficiaries of digital participation (Garcia et al 2019).
-However, it remains unclear if increased levels of online activity actually translate into sustained off-line engagement, or if such engagements remain largely symbolical or expressive in nature.
-Some studies implies a direct relationship, while others are far more cautious.
+Despite these critiques, many researchers continue to argue that social media lowers the barriers to political participation, especially for social groups that have historically been marginalized from formal political institutions.
+Young people, ethnic minorities, and individuals with limited access to traditional media are frequently identified as primary beneficiaries of digital participation (Garcia et al., 2019).
+However, it remains unclear whether increased levels of online activity actually translate into sustained offline engagement or whether such engagement remains largely symbolic or expressive in nature.
+Some studies imply a direct relationship, while others are far more cautious.

-Several longitudinal study suggest that online political expression may function more as a supplement, rather than a replacement, for traditional forms of political participation.
-For example, Johnson (2020) find that users who frequently engages with political content online is also more likely to vote, attend protests, or discuss politics offline.
-Yet other research reaches an opposite conclusion, arguing that social media platforms actively encourages so-called “slacktivism” by providing low cost actions that substitute for more demanding forms of involvement (Karpf 2017).
-These conflicting conclusions highlight the needs for clearer casual models, though few studies specify causality in a consistent or rigorous manner
+Several longitudinal studies suggest that online political expression may function more as a supplement, rather than a replacement, for traditional forms of political participation.
+For example, Johnson (2020) found that users who frequently engage with political content online are also more likely to vote, attend protests, or discuss politics offline.
+Yet other research reaches the opposite conclusion, arguing that social media platforms actively encourage so-called slacktivism by providing low-cost actions that substitute for more demanding forms of involvement (Karpf, 2017).
+These conflicting conclusions highlight the need for clearer causal models, though few studies specify causality in a consistent or rigorous manner.